National Severe Storms Laboratory/

 Flooded Locations And Simulated Hydrographs project (FLASH), 2011–present, Project Manager, Demonstration at the University of Oklahoma and National Severe Storms Laboratory to provide CONUS-wide forecasts of flash flooding at 1-km/5-min resolution in real time.

-Severe Hazards Analysis and Verification Experiment (SHAVE), Norman, OK, 2008, wrote proposal to include hydrologic component, served as principal investigator
+Severe Hazards Analysis and Verification Experiment (SHAVE), Norman, OK, 2008-2010 and 2014, wrote proposal to include hydrologic component, served as principal investigator

 Quantitative Precipitation Estimation and Segregation Using Multiple Sensors (QPE SUMS), 1999–2003, Project Manager, Initially sponsored by the Salt River Project, the developed algorithm has now been deployed in many areas in the US, Hungary, Thailand, and Taiwan